 There is a high level of serious and petty crime throughout Nigeria.
 Criminals work in gangs and individually.
 Crime increases at night in most areas, particularly in major cities and on highways.

-Kidnapping, violent assault, armed robbery, banditry, home invasion (including in walled and guarded compounds) and carjacking are prevalent across Nigeria.
+Kidnapping, violent assault, armed robbery, banditry, home invasion (including in walled and guarded compounds) and carjacking occur across Nigeria.
 Assaults and robberies are common on public transport and when travelling unaccompanied in taxis.

-Petty crime often occurs in crowded public places.
+Petty crime is common in crowded public places.
 Foreigners are frequently targeted.

 The security situation in Edo, Ekiti, Kwara, Lagos, Ogun, Ondo, Osun and Oyo states is more stable than in other parts of Nigeria but crime rates are still high, particularly for petty crime, assault and armed attack.